Lya0320/JOURN-124-Final-Project/README.md

-# Permanent Art in New York's Transit System is Concentrated in the NYC Subway
+# Patterns of Inequality and Change in New York’s Transit Art System

+### Introduction
-## This project uses the MTA Permanent Art Catalog dataset to analyze the distribution of permanent public artworks across the New York City Transit System.
-The goal is to study the distribution of public art across transit angencies and throughout time.
+This project examines the MTA Permanent Art Catalog to see how permanent public artworks are distributed around New York City's transportation system and how this distribution varies over time.
+The analysis shows two main findings.

+First, the NYC Subway (NYCT) has the vast majority of permanent artworks, while commuter rail lines like the LIRR and Metro-North Railroad have few.

+Second, the quantity of recorded artworks changes greatly across years, demonstrating that the MTA Arts & Design program does not operate at a constant rate, instead it follows cyclical patterns that may be affected by funds, infrastructure development, and institutional goals.

 ### Dataset Source and its Evaluation
 This project uses the MTA Permanent Art Catalog dataset from the New York State Open Data Portal [MTA Permanent Art Catalog: Beginning 1980](https://data.ny.gov/Transportation/MTA-Permanent-Art-Catalog-Beginning-1980/4y8j-9pkd/about_data).